sim2000dg/ADM_homework5_group18/README.md

-# Repository for the 5th Homework of Algorithmic Methods for Data Mining (Group 18)
+# Repository for the 5th Homework of Algorithmic Methods of Data Mining (Group 18)

 The authors are:
 - [Simone Di Gregorio](mailto:digregorio.2042237@studenti.uniroma1.it) / Matricola: 2042237